A Classification Theorem for Steady Euler Flows: Introduction and Main Results

 It turns out that these examples encapsulate the only two obstructions to a global functional relation between $f$ and $g.$ We now state a simple consequence of our key proposition in this regard.

-\begin{lemma} Assume that $f,g$ are analytic functions on some open, connected, domain $\Omega.$ Assume that $\{f,g\}=0$ and that the critical points of $f$ of even order are isolated.
-Then, there exists a continuous function $F:\mathbb{R}\rightarrow\mathbb{R}$ so that \end{lemma}
+\begin{lemma} Assume that $f,g$ are analytic functions on some open, connected domain $\Omega.$ Assume that $\{f,g\}=0$ and that the critical points of $f$ of even order are isolated.
+Then, there exists a continuous function $F:\mathbb{R}\rightarrow\mathbb{R}$ such that \end{lemma}

-In particular, in order that there does not exist a global $F$, $f$ must have "walls" of critical points of even order (See Definition \ref{Degree} for the precise meaning of critical point of even order).
+In particular, in order that there does not exist a global $F$, $f$ must have ``walls'' of critical points of even order (see Definition \ref{Degree} for the precise meaning of critical point of even order).

-\subsubsection{Properties of the set $\{\nabla\psi=0\}$ when $\{\psi,\Delta\psi\}=0.$}
+\subsubsection{Properties of the set $\{\nabla\psi=0\}$ when $\{\psi,\Delta\psi\}=0$}

-Given the preceding discussion, the obstruction to having a global relation between $\Delta\psi$ and $\psi$ in a 2d Euler steady state is the existence of a closed curve of critical points of $\psi$ of even order.
-Since $\psi$ is analytic, we can consider the inner-most such curve, $\Gamma$.
-On the region enclosed by $\Gamma$, called $\Omega_{\Gamma}$, $\psi$ will satisfy a semi-linear elliptic equation with non-linearity $F$ and the full gradient of $\psi$ vanishes on $\Gamma$.
-Note that the curve $\Gamma$ may have singularities.
-Now there appear three cases:
+Given the preceding discussion, the obstruction to having a global relation between $\Delta\psi$ and $\psi$ in a 2D Euler steady state is the existence of a curve of critical points of $\psi$.
+Since $\psi$ is analytic, we can consider the innermost such curve, $\Gamma$. {In other words, in the open region enclosed by $\Gamma$ (possibly with the aid of a portion of the boundary $\partial\Omega$), called $\Omega_\Gamma,$ $\psi$ has only isolated critical points.
+In $\Omega_\Gamma$, $\psi$ will satisfy a semilinear elliptic equation with nonlinearity $F$ and the full gradient of $\psi$ vanishes on $\Gamma$.} Note that the curve $\Gamma$ may have singularities. {In fact, if $\psi$ cannot be written as a solution of \eqref{SemilinearElliptic} globally, one of the following three cases must happen:}